GAISSA-UPC/ML-EnergyLabel/README.md

 ## Setup and Execution

 1. Set up a Python virtual environment (optional, but recommended).
-We used Python 3.10.11 for this study.
+We used Python 3.10.11 for this project.
 2. Install the required Python packages using `pip install -r requirements.txt`.
 Don't forget to install Streamlit with `pip install streamlit` if you want to run the web app locally.
 3. If you're planning to use the data analysis part, you need to handle the datasets.
 We use DVC to manage large datasets.
     1. Install DVC, `pip install dvc`.